-If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional 1,264,565 shares from us and the selling stockholders to cover such sales.
+If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional shares from us to cover such sales.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

-The following tables show the per share and total underwriting discounts and commissions to be paid to the underwriters by us and the selling stockholders.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 1,264,565 additional shares.
+The following tables show the per share and total underwriting discounts and commissions to be paid to the underwriters by us.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.